-The state mandated health program guides the T/E program.
-Under this program, pupils are required to have medical examinations upon their original entry into school.
+The state-mandated health program guides the T/E program.
+Under this program, students are required to have medical examinations upon their original entry into school and for all students entering 6th and 11th grades.
 These exams are also required for any students who transfer into the school district.
-The physical examination form is available on the district website (www.tesd.net) Dental exams are suggested upon original entry into school and for all transfer students.
+The physical examination form is available on the district website (www.tesd.net).
+Dental exams are suggested upon original entry into school and for all transfer students.

 The law provides for medical or religious exemptions.

-Screening procedures are done regularly by the school nurse for vision, hearing, height, weight and basal metabolic index (BMI).
+Screening procedures are done regularly by the school nurse for vision, hearing, height, weight, and basal metabolic index (BMI).

-Written verification of the following immunizations are required:
+Written verification of the following immunizations is required:

-- 4 doses of tetanus (1 dose on or after the 4th birthday) - 4 doses of diphtheria (1 dose on or after the 4th birthday) - 3 doses of polio - 2 doses of measles (given after 1st birthday) - 2 doses of mumps (given after 1st birthday) - 1 dose of rubella (German measles given after 1st birthday) - 3 doses of hepatitis B - 2 doses of varicella (chickenpox) vaccine or history of disease
+4 doses of tetanus (1 dose on or after the 4th birthday)

+- 4 doses of diphtheria (1 dose on or after the 4th birthday) - 3 doses of polio - 2 doses of measles (given after 1st birthday)

+- 2 doses of mumps (given after 1st birthday) - 1 dose of rubella (German measles given after 1st birthday) - 3 doses of hepatitis B - 2 doses of varicella (chickenpox) vaccine or history of disease